shoryasethia/Virtual_Notepad/Week5/Assignment/README.md

 3. **Pause your screen whenever 4 or more fingers are detected.**

 ### In submission form, this time along with the codes, you have to submit the link of your implementation as well.
 ### For this assignment ask your doubts in the `Mentee Discussions` on WhatsApp.
 It would help others as well.
-And try to solve each other doubts as well.
+And try to solve each other doubts.